jc-chen/thesis/README.md

 ### Visualization with tensorboard
 To open tensorboard, run `tensorboard --logdir <path_to_this_project>/tensorboard/` in the terminal and navigate to localhost:6006 in a web browser.
 In the bottom left of the page you can tick and untick particular models you have saved to compare them.

 It is currently sent to generate tensorboard data only at the end of the session.
 However, if you are running a long training session and want the visualization to update live as you go, move the `visualization_writer.flush()` statement directly under `visualization_writer.add_summary(summary, epoch)` inside the `for epoch` loop.
-As the flush is a costly operation, only let it execute every N epochs.
+As flush is a costly operation, only let it execute every N epochs.

-To add a variable you want to track, modify the `initialize_tensorboard_outputs()` function in train.py to include them.
+To add variables you want to track, modify the `initialize_tensorboard_outputs()` function in train.py to include them.
 E.g.

 ```
 def initialize_tensorboard_outputs():